| Call 2001

 Cases and Work of Note

-- assisting Jersey advocate for the trustee in a contested Public Trustee v Cooper application in Jersey concerning very substantial trusts and related removal proceedings: (Representation of G Trustees Ltd & In the matter of the H and J Trusts JRC162A; JRC189)
+- instructed to assist the Jersey advocate for the trustee in a contested Public Trustee v Cooper application in Jersey concerning very substantial trusts and related removal proceedings: Representation of G Trustees Ltd & In the matter of the H and J Trusts JRC162A; JRC189 ; also the related Bermudan proceedings, In the Matter of the E Trust SC (Bda) 103 Civ

 - advising trustees of a Jersey trust on litigation disclosure and other issues arising out of longrunning matrimonial litigation in Poland, France, and Canada (Perczynski v Perczynski);